 If you have ever used a web browser (and you have, since you are reading this!), you can use Extempore without further IT help.

 If only one teacher wants a lab, the school has to buy it for everyone… which generally means that if you are an instructor who wants a language lab for your class, you have to convince your colleagues, lobby your administration and IT... and it probably won’t be cost-effective for the school to install it, anyway.

 Because there is nothing to install and because you pay only per student, you choose to whom you roll it out.
 Many of our customers start small (for example as a way to teach speaking skills to ESL students) and then just add more students to their account as other colleagues adopt Extempore to practice speaking skills in whatever languages they teach.

-An Extempore subscription works on a per-student, per term basis.
 There are no install fees, no maintenance fees, no per-teacher fees, and most definitely no upgrade fees - you benefit instantly from all upgrades and new features.
 All you need to do is download the latest version of the app to ensure you have access to the newest features and improvements.
 See more on how to buy.

 We built extempore in the cloud to make it easy to use for schools of all sizes.

 With cloud based, mobile language software, teachers can teach and students can learn anywhere and on any device.
 Moving away from costly computer labs with installed software supports language learning in multiple ways: